14 Best Employee Experience Software Tools of 2026

 CONS

-- Some features, for example, analytics and reporting, can be too much for small teams.
+- Analytics and reporting features can be overwhelming for small teams.

 - Peakon doesn't come with the ability to create custom reports.
 It does, however, offer a variety of pre-built reports that you can use.